Best Personal Loans for Students in 2025

 • Employment: Have a job or job offer that starts within six months, or have regular income

-You can use a personal loan for almost anything, but some lenders won’t let you use one to pay for your college tuition.
+You can use a personal loan for almost anything — except tuition.
+Most personal loan lenders will not let you borrow to pay for classes.
 That said, tuition isn’t the only expense you’ll face when going to college.
-You’ll also have to pay for food, rent, books, gas and car insurance, for instance.
+You’ll also have to pay for food, rent, gas and car insurance.

 It’s not a great idea to take on debt for everyday living expenses, but if you were planning on using a credit card anyway, a personal loan might be a better option.